-Chemical sunscreens are thinner and lighter, therefore they happen to spread more easily on the skin which makes it more suitable for daily wear under your makeup.
+Chemical sunscreens are thinner and lighter; therefore they happen to spread more easily on the skin, making them more suitable for daily wear under your makeup.

-The light formula won’t leave an oily, heavy, or white film and it is easier to add on additional treatment ingredients.
+The light formula won’t leave an oily, heavy, or white film, and it is easier to add additional treatment ingredients.

 It is great for both dry and oily skin types as it is lightweight and hydrating.

 Chemical sunscreens can often be irritating to sensitive skin types and are generally not recommended for children.

 It has been theorized that it is possible to cause an increase in existing brown spots and discoloration patches due to the chemical reaction that increases skin temperature.